waynegramlich/ezcad3/README.md

         #!/usr/bin/env python

-* This pulls all of the classes for EZCAD3 into the program namespace.
+* This pulls all of the classes for EZCAD3 into the program name space.

         from EZCAD3 import *   # The EZCAD (revision 3) classes:

 * This defines the top-level assemble for the box and names it *Simple_Box*.
 It is a sub-class of the *Part* class:

         class Simple_Box(Part):

-* This defines the intializtion routine for the *Simple_Box* class.
+* This defines the initialization routine for the *Simple_Box* class.
-  For EZCAD, the first argument of the initializer is *self* and the second argument is always *up*.  *up* is up-level *Part* part class that is the "parent" of the *Simple_Box*.
+  For EZCAD, the first argument of the initialize method is *self* and the second argument is always *up*.  *up* is up-level *Part* part class that is the "parent" of the *Simple_Box*.
 In this particular code example, *None* is passed in to indicate that there is no "parent" class.
 The next five arguments are optional arguments named *dx*,